What is a NGO?

-- Articles of Association/Articles of Incorporation:
+Articles of Association/Articles of Incorporation

-In India, every registered NGO need to have a documented Memorandum of Understanding wherein the name and address of the NGO, its mission and objectives, details and list of governing body members, staff and human resource information, rules and regulations and administrative laws and procedures is mentioned.
+In India, every registered NGO need to have a documented Memorandum of Understanding wherein the name and address of the NGO, its mission and objectives, details and list of governing body members, staff and human resource information, rules and regulations and administrative laws and procedures are mentioned.

-Indian legal system provides you with an option to hire legal NGO consultants who can help you in prepare the documents in the required pattern.
+Indian legal system provides you with an option to hire legal NGO consultants who can help you prepare the documents in the required pattern.
 Below are the main points which need to be there in the Articles of Association/Articles of Incorporation:

 - Name of your NGO.

-- Its objective/mission.
+- It's objective/mission.

 - Working Area of the NGO.

 - List and details of the founder members and board of directors.